sankha-mondal/Spring_Boot_with_AOP/README.md

 ■ Around advice: This is an advice that surrounds a join point and can perform custom action before and even after the method invocation.

+# AOP Concepts (Contd.):
+⚫ Target: An object being advised by an aspect (or more aspects).
+		◽ A 'target object' is also referred to as the 'advised object'.

+⚫ Weaving: The process which links aspects with other application objects.
+		◽ Weaving can be handled in different ways by different frameworks.
+                ◽ Can be done at compile time (e.g.using the AspectJ compiler), load time, or at runtime (e.g. Spring AOP).

+  ⚫ AOP proxy: It is an object created by the framework in order to implement the aspects (advise method executions).